MFridlyand/MiniLang/readme_eng.txt

     * array_copy ( array ) - copies an array
     * array_free ( array ) - frees the memory allocated for the array

-Despite its simplicity, the language is turing complete, you can find other examples in examples folder, in particular, an example of the linked list implementation.
+Despite its simplicity, the language is turing complete, you can find other examples in examples folder, including an example of the linked list implementation.